 Go through each room and note where your belongings will go in your future home.
 Having a plan for the transfer will help you to pack systematically and will make the unpacking process much easier.

-There is no way around, it’s time to pack.
+There is no way around it — it’s time to pack.

 You should start with the belongings you rarely need and pack your way to the items you need in your everyday life.
 We suggest you go room by room.
 Make sure that you bring time and patience to wrap all of your fragile belongings, so everything arrives safely in your new home.